 The faecal occult blood test helps to diagnose bleeding disorders of the gut (intestine).

-Why is the faecal occult blood (FOB) test done?
+Why is the faecal occult blood test done?

-There are several disorders which may cause bleeding into the gut (intestine).
-For example, gastric or duodenal ulcers, ulcerative colitis, bowel polyps, and bowel (colorectal) cancer.
-If these bleed heavily then your stools (faeces) would be obviously bloody or a very black colour.
-However, sometimes these disorders only bleed with a trickle of blood.
-If you only have a small amount of blood in your faeces then the faeces look normal.
+Any heavy bleeding into your gut would be obvious because your stools (faeces) would be bloody or a very black colour.
+However, sometimes there is only a trickle of blood.
+If you only have a small amount of blood in your stools then the stools look normal.
 However, the FOB test will detect the blood.
 So, the test may be done if you have symptoms in the tummy (abdomen) such as persistent pain.
 It may also be done to screen for bowel cancer before any symptoms develop (see below).

 Note: the FOB test can only say that you are bleeding from somewhere in the gut.
 It cannot tell from which part.
 If the test is positive then further tests will be arranged to find the source of the bleeding - usually, endoscopy and/or colonoscopy.

-How is the faecal occult blood (FOB) test done?
+How is the faecal occult blood test done?

 A doctor may do this test in the GP surgery, or send a sample to the laboratory for testing.
 Also, if required, there are test kits that you can get at pharmacies, which enable you to do the test at home.
 Some people are issued with test kits to do testing at home.

-Usually two or three FOB tests are done on two or three separate samples of faeces, obtained on different days.
+Usually two or three FOB tests are done on two or three separate stool samples, obtained on different days.
 This is because a bleeding disorder of the gut (intestine) may only bleed now and then.
 So, not every sample may contain blood.
 A series of two or three samples done on several days may be more accurate in detecting a bleeding gut disorder.

 There are some foods and medications which may affect the results of FOB tests, making it appear there was blood present when there wasn't.
 However, this is quite unusual and generally no dietary advice is now given when doing an FOB test.